-Exeter City Everywhere...

 The Exeter Exiles administer The 1931 Fund, which collects £19 per month from around sixty City supporters – most exiled from Devon’s fair city and many of whom are Exeter Exiles members.

-After funding James for two years, Callum McNish wore the Number 31 shirt in 2011/12 and Elliott Chamberlain (pic above) took over the honour between 2012 and 2014.
-By the end of Elliott's two year stint, the 1931 Fund had paid £55,000 to Exeter City.
+After funding James for two years, Callum McNish wore the Number 31 shirt in 2011/12 and Elliott Chamberlain took over the honour between 2012 and 2014.
+Graham Cummins was our Number 31 in the exciting 2014/15 season.

 As well as supporting City, we also try to play the beautiful game ourselves, not always especially beautifully, and have been London FA members for 20 seasons.